shrekfanboi/Wireless_Visitor_counter_using_arduino_uno/README.md

 This circuit divided in three parts: sensor, controller and counter display.
 The sensor would observe an interruption and provide an input to the controller which would run the counter in up/down mode depending upon the selector setting.
 The same count is displayed on a liquid crystal display through the controller.

--Arduino pins 14(A0) and 19(A5) acts as input pins and connected to OUT of the two sensors respectively -Arduino pins 12 and 13 are connected to E and RS pins of the LCD respectively -Arduino pin 2 is used as an output pin to a relay circuit (optional).
+- Arduino pins 14(A0) and 19(A5) acts as input pins and connected to OUT of the two sensors respectively
+- Arduino pins 12 and 13 are connected to E and RS pins of the LCD respectively
+- Arduino pin 2 is used as an output pin to a relay circuit (optional).